domisphere-dev/svcs-server/README.md

 curl http://127.0.0.1:5000/health
 ```

-if you get a flask 404 html blob, congrats: you’re not running this server (or you angered the network gods).
+if you get a flask 404 html blob, congrats: you're not running this server (or you angered the network gods).

 expected routes include: